shivannis/xandr-docs-public/xandr-docs/articles/monetize/getting-paid-by-xandr.md

 ---
-title: Microsoft Monetize - Getting Paid by Xandr
+title: Microsoft Monetize - Getting Paid
 description: The article instructs on securing prompt payments from Xandr by providing banking details during contract signing, and it also mentions how to update this information. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Getting paid by Xandr
+# Microsoft Monetize - Getting paid

 In order to receive prompt payment from Xandr, you must submit your banking details to your Xandr representative upon signing your contract.
-To update your banking details, contact Client **Finance** at [billing@xandr.com](mailto:billing@xandr.com).
+To update your banking details, contact Client Finance at [billing@xandr.com](mailto:billing@xandr.com).

 Xandr pays you within a fixed period of time (e.g..
 Net 60, Net 90) from the last day of the month in which the reselling activity occurs (so long as the total is at least $50 for that month).
 If reselling activity for a given month is under $50, we'll hold payment until you are able to compound at least $50.
 Once you have compounded in excess of $50 in resold revenue, we'll transfer the full amount to the bank account that we have on file.